Becoming an HVAC Engineer: Degree & Career Requirements

 Embry‑Riddle Aeronautical University

-Embry‑Riddle Aeronautical University offers a master of science program in mechanical engineering preparing graduates in designing and implementing mechanical systems for meeting the needs of a wide range of industries in the aviation, aerospace, energy, automotive, and biomedical arenas.
-The program has both thesis as well as non-thesis options available.
+Embry‑Riddle Aeronautical University offers a master of science program in mechanical engineering.
+The program prepares graduates to design and implement mechanical systems to meet the needs of a wide range of industries in the aviation, aerospace, energy, automotive, and biomedical arenas.
+The program offers both thesis and non-thesis options.

 The program’s 30-credit curriculum includes courses such as HVAC systems; advanced mechatronics; clean energy systems; design for manufacturing and assembly; hybrid and electric vehicles; computational heat transfer; mechanical system design; advanced kinematics and mechanics; computational biofluid mechanics; tissue biomechanics; advanced modeling methods in mechanical engineering; and advanced model-based control design.